darnir/dotfiles/ViM/Readme.md

   * **vim/**: The `$HOME/.vim/` directory is what contains the real crux of the ViM settings.
 It contains the actual plugins, dictionary, format specific settings, etc.
+  * **0001-Custom-statusline.patch**: This patches the hardcoded statusline in ctags.vim to match out own statusline. _Must manually apply patch_

 Plugins
 =======